 When hedgehogs emerge from their winter slumber, they are in dire need of food and water to correct a shocking 1/3 decrease in body weight.
 While this is your chance for supplementation with the right nutrients, it’s also important not to overfeed.
 If there are too many reserves stored up before hibernation then chances rise that he will be malnourished come springtime again.

 As hedgehogs are animals that hibernate through winter, one of their concerns is to rebuild up enough body fat for when summer rolls around.
-Through, they will be active and scour the area looking for nesting sites.
+Through this, they will be active and scour the area looking for nesting sites.
 So if you don’t have any natural materials available or your log pile isn’t big enough in order get them into action now before it gets too hot.

 A hedgehog breeding season is finally coming to begin.
 The loud snuffling and grunting noises you hear at night may be them trying to convince each other into matings.
-Males circle around females, sometimes for hours on end while they wait patiently in hopes of persuading her with their quills out.
+Males circle females, sometimes for hours on end while they wait patiently in hopes of persuading her with their quills out.

-They are very social and seek out partners for the breeding season or “mating”.
+They are very social and seek partners for the breeding season or “mating”.
 The males will court the female by courting loudly at night with snuffling noises until she agrees.
 Once this has happened it may continue throughout hours of mating before finally leaving her side and taking no part.

 “Hoglet,” by the way, just means something like “young” according to an old Norse word meaning grandson which then evolved into English.

 When the hoglets are ready, they will leave their nest and follow their mother on foraging trips.
-They quickly learn what is good to eat but still return every few hours or so in order to take care of themselves by nursing before going off again with a new knowledge that has been learned.
+They quickly learn what is good to eat but still return every few hours or so to take care of themselves by nursing before going off again with new knowledge that has been learned.

 These animals are very solitary, living only in contact with other adults for mating or when food is scarce.
 Here, the hoglets are on their own now and it can only get harder from here as they grow into adulthood without any siblings around for protection or support in times of need.